SciML/HelicopterSciML.jl/README.md

   basic physical equations.
 - neural_attempts.jl: the attempted neural augmentation strategies.
   In `_u` the approach is making K nonlinear in u(t), and `_ux` allows for the addition of new state-dependent terms.
+Additionally, fourier_attempt showcases using the Fourier basis for learning a similar universal approximator.
 - equation_discovery.jl: the sparsification of the discovered neural neural network.
 Results in the determination of new physical equations and a plot of the accuracy. `_u` is for a version that only is trained